 North Steyne SLSC in Manly offer Ripper Nippers, which is an 8 week program for 6-13 year old children. https://northsteyneslsc.com.au/nipper-special-needs/

 BJ loves sailing regularly with Sailability.
 Using a variety of watercraft, Sailability offers competitions and recreational programs.
 Clubs within Sydney include Cronulla, Manly, Penrith Lakes, Pittwater, Rushcutters Bay, Kogarah Bay, Gosford and Middle Harbour.
-See here for more details http://www.sailabilitynsw.org/home.aspx
+Take a look at the Sailability website for more information.

 WHERE TO HIRE A BEACH WHEELCHAIR TO TAKE ON HOLIDAY